autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 A validator is registered at or after genesis by submitting registration parameters to the Autonity Network.
 Prerequisites for registration are:

 -  The validator has a node address (an enode URL).
+-  The validator has a connected [oracle server](/concepts/oracle-server/).
 -  The validator has a funded account on the network.

 A validator's registration is recorded and maintained as a state variable in a `Validator` data structure.
 (See [`registerValidator()`](/reference/api/aut/#registervalidator)).